 While this may seem to fly in the face of the entire point of hiring more employees—that being, increased efficiency in the performance of a task or business process—it make sense when we look at it at the point of view of individual employee output.

-An employee in a huge team will naturally start working less because they assume that their fellow teammates will pick up the slack, and that the team’s size makes it difficult for the employer to tell the exact contribution of each individual employee in that team.
-The end result therefore is you paying out a lot more in wages for less work done, even if the task itself is completed quickly.
+An employee in a huge team will naturally start working less because they assume that their fellow teammates will pick up the slack and the team’s size makes it difficult for the employer to tell the exact contribution of each employee in that team.

 Too many cooks in the kitchen